 - It is subject to tax hikes on properties imposed locally and nationally.

-- Slower growth compared to other equities as most of the income goes out to shareholders as dividends.
+- Slower growth compared to other equities as most of the income goes out to shareholders as dividends rater than being reinvested back to the business to create more value.

 - Investment risks can include deteriorating property values, higher interest rate, debts, location, unfavorable tax environment, etc.